Chapter 12 : Flying Together, Falling Apart

 “No, we just… I’m sorry, we didn’t mean anything by it!”
 I pleaded.
 “We didn’t know you’d get so upset, we just thought it’d be a joke!”
 Where was Remus?
-He’d be able to calm his friends down and stop an argument from escalating.
+He’d be able to calm his friends down and stop a row from escalating.
 But he was missing.

 “We’re leaving,” said Mandy, giving up.
 “Carry on doing whatever you were doing.
 Sorry we interrupted your little secret meeting.”
-We started walking away and after we’d turned the corner, Mandy threw the Invisibility Cloak over us again in case we ran into Mrs. Woodhouse or someone else unpleasant who’d punish us for being out after curfew.
+We sped away from them, but after we’d turned the corner, we slowed down in order to be quiet so we could keep an ear out for Filch’s cat Mrs. Woodhouse or someone else unpleasant who’d punish us for being out after curfew.

 On Friday, Mandy and I had put this altercation behind us, and we walked into Potions discussing Apparition, which was to begin tomorrow, but had to abandon this lively discussion when, in class, we were given the difficult task of inventing an antidote for a blended poison.

 After flipping through the pages of Advanced Potion-Making twice without seeing anything useful, I began glancing around at what others were doing to get ideas.
 Behind me off to the right was the table where the Gryffindor boys usually sat.
 Remus was not there, but the other three looked very tired and ill, and were covered in scratches again.
 Sirius had a gash on his face but he seemed unconcerned, the same usual haughty expression on his face as if nothing was out of the ordinary.
 But when he saw me looking, he glared at me and then looked away.